 Fudan University, 復旦大学

 Fudan University is one of the top universities in China and one of the few universities that can actually compete in reputation with Tsinghua and Peking University.
 The reputation of this university ensures you high-quality standard Chinese courses.
-Also, you can find some of brightest minds of the country here, so it’s the perfect place to start gathering contacts related to your future projects.
+Also, you can find some of the brightest minds in the country here, so it’s the perfect place to start gathering contacts related to your future projects.
 The drawback is that Fudan’s campus is quite far from the city center.

 Shanghai Jiaotong University, 上海交通大学